 This is a chance for you to review all the vendor information, contract, due diligence, and other reports to see if there are any errors or gaps in information before an outside auditor does.
 This will ensure that you have a chance to fix any errors and revise or put appropriate controls in place to mitigate any future risks.

 Have comprehensive reporting and continued monitoring

-Vendor risk management is a continuous process involving vigilance and ongoing monitoring.
+Vendor risk management software supports a continuous process involving vigilance and ongoing monitoring.
 Having comprehensive reporting will help you be aware of what is happening in your network.
 Ongoing monitoring will also ensure that you are kept in the know about significant changes to a vendor’s environment as soon as they happen.

 This allows you to monitor a vendor’s financial health, business continuity plans, security controls, and any potential negative publicity.
 Through continued monitoring, you can also perform updated vendor risk assessments to see if their risk rating has changed.